catppuccin/userstyles/README.md

 3. Enjoy!

 > [!TIP]
-> For decentralized or self-hosted applications, you can apply a theme to one or multiple instances across updates by going to the userstyle's **Settings** > **Custom included sites** and entering URL patterns for your instance(s).
+> For decentralized or self-hosted applications, you can apply a theme to one or multiple instances across updates by following the instructions below.
+> 1. Open the Stylus "Manage" page.
+> 2. Click on the userstyle's name in the list.
+> 3. Click on **Style settings** in the left panel.
+> 4. Enter the URL patterns for your instance(s) in the text box labeled **Custom included sites**.

 &nbsp;